How to Disable or Enable “Shut Down Event Tracker” (Reason UI) Feature in Windows Server and Client OS?

 4. Now double-click on "Display Shutdown Event Tracker" and select "Disabled".
 Apply it and the annoying dialog box will never appear again.

-NOTE: You can also use this method to enable Shutdown Event Tracker in Windows client OS like Windows XP, Vista, Windows 7 or Windows 8.
+NOTE: You can also use this method to enable Shutdown Event Tracker in Windows client OS like Windows XP and later.
 Just set the option value to "Enabled".

 METHOD 2: Using Registry Editor